wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 the CTIS port is 5013.

-In your XiVO Client, in the menu :menuselection:`XiVO Client --> Configure --> Connection`, check the option ``Encrypt connection`` and adjust the server port if necessary.
+In your XiVO Client, in the menu :menuselection:`XiVO Client --> Configure --> Connection`, click on the lock icon and adjust the port value if necessary.

 .. warning:: For now, there is no mechanism for strong authentification of the server.
 The connection is encrypted, but the identity of the server is not